metoppv/improver/doc/source/metadata/Introduction.rst

 The other two attributes are specific to IMPROVER, which is why they are prefixed by ``mosg__``.
-This is intended to indicates a MOSG (Met Office standard grid) namespace to show that they are separate from the
+This is intended to indicate a MOSG (Met Office standard grid) namespace to show that they are separate from the
 `CF Metadata Conventions`_ attributes.